Provable Meta-Learning with Low-Rank Adaptations: Main Results

-As in \eqref{eq:meta-lora-finsamp-gen}, we introduce low-rank adapters during the retraining phase to model the different training tasks.
-We search for a value of \A such for all \Tt, the loss $\L_t$ after running LoRA on \Tt is minimized.
+Consider applying \eqref{eq:meta-lora-finsamp-gen} to this problem instance.
+We introduce low-rank adapters during the retraining phase to model the different training tasks and search for a value of \A such that for all \Tt, the loss $\L_t^\ast$ after running LoRA on \Tt is minimized.
 This promotes values of \A that can be easily adapted to unseen tasks downstream.
-We use the Meta-LoRA loss but with symmetric low-rank adapters \UtUt for the $t_{th}$ task \Tt in retraining.
-We allow asymmetric adapters at test time.
-The infinite sample Meta-LoRA loss is then
+We use the LoRA-ML loss but with symmetric low-rank adapters \UtUt for the $t^{\text{th}}$ task \Tt in retraining.
+We still use asymmetric adapters for fine-tuning on the test task with loss $\L_{T+1}^n$.
+The LoRA-ML loss given access to infinite sample task losses $\L_t^\ast$ is then

 Define the concatenation of each \Ut as $\U = \paren{ \U_1, \dots , \U_T} \in \paren{\Re^{d \times k}}^T $.
-Then minimizing \eqref{eq:trainMetaLoss} is equivalent to solving $\min_{\A,\U} \L(\A,\U)$ where
+Then minimizing \eqref{eq:trainMetaLoss} is equivalent to solving $\min_{\A,\U} \L^\ast(\A,\U)$ where

 We have seen that standard retraining does not recover an optimal solution, but it is unclear what the global minima of this new objective function are and if they can be easily found.
 Note that by fixing \A, \eqref{eq:f} is $T$ independent symmetric matrix factorization problems, and by fixing \U, \eqref{eq:f} is a convex quadratic problem over \A. Despite these well-understood sub-problems, joint minimization over \A and \U presents challenging variable interactions that complicate the analysis.
 Nevertheless, we employ a careful landscape analysis of \eqref{eq:f} to address these questions.